anxkhn/azure-ai-900-exam-prep/questions.md

 You are developing a natural language processing solution in Azure.
 The solution will analyze customer reviews and determine how positive or negative each review is.
 This is an example of which type of natural language processing workload?

-1.  language detection
+A.  language detection
-2.  sentiment analysis
+B.  sentiment analysis
-3.  key phrase extraction
+C.  key phrase extraction
-4.  entity recognition
+D.  entity recognition

 **Answer(s):** B